novalixofficial/NovaWebApp/README.md

 	- Use your machine learning model to predict properties on your own data
 - **NovaDel Analyzer:**
 	- Use the TMAP algorithm to visualize your DEL in a chemical space
-	- Use the Venn diagram algorithm to evaluate the structure novelty of your scaffolds
+	- Use the Venn diagram algorithm to evaluate the structure innovativeness of your scaffolds
 	- Evaluate the target adressability of your DEL with your own machine learning model

 ## How to install in your local PC